bic-org-uk/bic-lcf/LCF-1.0.1-Information-Entity-XML-bindings.md

 -

-[1] Elements where the cardinality is followed by 'R' are "response-only" or "read-only".
+<a name="Notes"></a>[1] Elements where the cardinality is followed by 'R' are "response-only" or "read-only".
 These elements should only occur in responses from an LMS to a terminal application/device and will be ignored when included in requests.